harshini1506/Building-a-set-of-colored-Markers/README.md

-# Building-a-set-of-colored-Markers
-A responsive survey form built using HTML5 and CSS3.
-This project focuses on creating accessible form elements, organized layouts, and clean design.
+# Building a Set of Colored Markers 🎨

+A simple and visually appealing webpage that displays a set of colored markers using HTML and CSS.
+This project focuses on styling techniques like gradients, shadows, and layout alignment.
 Developed as part of the freeCodeCamp Responsive Web Design Certification.

+## Features
+- Custom gradients for realistic marker effect
+- CSS box-shadow for depth
+- Clean HTML structure
+- Fully responsive design

+## Technologies Used
+- HTML5
+- CSS3